Convertiv/composer-wordpress/README.md

 License
 This plugin is licensed under the MIT License.
-For more information, see the LICENSE file.
+For more information, see the [LICENCE](LICENCE) file.